mkcms/bdx/README.md

 - `use_dwarfdump` - if True (the default), use `dwarfdump` program, if it's available, to find the source file for a compiled file, if it can't be found in any other way.

+- `save_filters` - if True (False by default), then exclusions provided with `--exclude` option are saved for future runs.

 ### Disassembling ###